Should You Move in on New Mortgage REITs?

 While there are a number of factors behind the recent spate of mortgage REIT IPOs, it basically boils down to managers taking advantage of the current favorable environment for the REIT business model.
 Like any financial company, mortgage REITs make money from the spread between the cost of their financing and the yield on their investments.
 The greater the spread, the more money they make, and the current spread is as wide as it has been in years.

-Bill Buhr does not own shares in any of the securities mentioned above.
+Bill Buhr does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.